bustardcelly/blog-to-markdown/blog-posts/2014/01/22/cucumberjs-world/index.md

 };
 ```

-Similar to how we just modified the Add Item __Feature__, we are defining our world and we now a have pending __Step__ to assert as passing.
-Now, technically I save the assertions for the _Then_ __Steps__, but when I work with __Background__'s I consider them pretty vital to the __Scenarios__ environment.
-Therefore, most of my __Background__'s have assertios, or in the very least, asynchronous request which invoke the callback on completion. _(A better example of this will be in a following post when I address testing under a browser)_.
+Similar to how we just modified the Add Item __Feature__, we are defining our world and we now have a pending __Step__ to assert as passing.
+Technically I save the assertions for the _Then_ __Steps__, but when I work with __Background__'s I consider them pretty vital to the __Scenarios__ environment.
+Therefore, most of my __Background__'s have assertions, or in the very least, asynchronous requests which invoke the callback on completion. _(A better example of this will be in a following post when I address testing under a browser)_.

 Let's define how we expect the application to be started in the __World__ and what sort of validation we expect to assert that, in fact, we have opened the grocery list application so that we can edit its collection: